LLNL/llnl.github.io/about/faq.md

   {% include components/accordion.html title='My repo has grown.
 How do I move it out of the LLNL organization?' content=accordionContent %}

 {% capture accordionContent %}
 Refer to individual projects for their requirements on accepting contributions.
-In general though, we follow the "fork and pull" Git workflow model:
+(To contribute to this website, see our [Contributing Guidelines](/about/contribute).)
+In general, though, we follow the "fork and pull" Git workflow model:

 1. Fork a repository.